-1. Student Reporting: Any student who believes that he/she has been harassed, hazed, or bullied under this policy, or who witnesses or has knowledge of conduct that he/she reasonably believes might constitute harassment, hazing, or bullying should promptly report the conduct to a Designated Employee or any other school Employee.
+1. Student Reporting: Any student who believes that they have been harassed, hazed, or bullied under this policy, or who witnesses or has knowledge of conduct that they reasonably believe might constitute harassment, hazing, or bullying should promptly report the conduct to a Designated Employee or any other school Employee.

-2. School Employee Reporting: Any school Employee, as defined in the policy above, who witnesses conduct that he/she reasonably believes might constitute harassment, hazing, and/or bullying shall take reasonable action to stop the conduct and to prevent its recurrence and immediately report it to a Designated Employee and immediately complete a Student Conduct Form.
+2. School Employee Reporting: Any school Employee, as defined in the policy above, who witnesses conduct that they reasonably believe might constitute harassment, hazing, and/or bullying shall take reasonable action to stop the conduct and to prevent its recurrence and immediately report it to a Designated Employee and immediately complete a Student Conduct Form.